Who We Are

 The work program activities result in a product that captures STAP’s advice on a particular topic.
 These products are published by STAP.
 The STAP Chair provides a summary of STAP’s recent advice in her report, and presentation to the GEF Council.

 The following documents provide an overview of the roles and responsibilities of STAP, in particular guidance on how STAP functions within the GEF Partnership.
-Specifically it provides an overview of the composition and functions of the STAP Panel including the member selection process, an outline of how the STAP Work Program is prepared, a summary of the composition and role of the STAP Secretariat, and finally an overview of the roles and responsibilities of the host Agency UNEP on behalf of the GEF Partnership.
+Specifically it provides an overview of the composition and functions of the STAP Panel including the member selection process, an outline of how the STAP Work Program is prepared, a summary of the composition and role of the STAP Secretariat, and finally an overview of the roles and responsibilities of the host Agency UN Environment on behalf of the GEF Partnership.

 Download the STAP Manual.